CB-Straub/vote/README.md

-User Authtnetication with MERN Stack.
-Learned it at a Boot Camp coding school and then on You Tube.
+User Authentication with MERN Stack.
+Learned it basically and briefly at a Boot Camp coding school and then on You Tube.
 Its now part of my portfolio to entice someone to give me a job because I can follow directions on how to implement code someone else wrote.
 I designed the layout though....so theres that.
+This isnt imposter syndrome...its called honesty.
+But yes....I can build this.

 Frontend Dependencies: React, Redux-Toolkit, React-Icons, React-Toastify(for notifications), React-Router-Dom, Axios